erenon/bazel_clang_tidy/README.md

 To see the tool in action:

 1. Clone the repository
-2. Run clang-tidy:
+1. Run clang-tidy:

+    ```sh
     bazel build //example --aspects clang_tidy/clang_tidy.bzl%clang_tidy_aspect --output_groups=report
+    ```

-3. Check the error:
+1. Check the error:

+    ```text
     lib.cpp:4:43: error: the parameter 'name' is copied for each invocation but only used as a const reference; consider making it a const reference [performance-unnecessary-value-param,-warnings-as-errors] std::string lib_get_greet_for(std::string name)
     Aspect //clang_tidy:clang_tidy.bzl%clang_tidy_aspect of //example:app failed to build
+    ```

-4. Fix the error by changing `lib.cpp` only.
+1. Fix the error by changing `lib.cpp` only.
-5. Re-run clang-tidy with the same command.
+1. Re-run clang-tidy with the same command.
 Observe that it does not run clang-tidy for `app.cpp`: the cached report is re-used.

 ## Requirements